BRE-ISNIC/bre-doh-analysis/isnic_doh_report.md

 It should be noted that in the context of DNS, DNS over HTTPS only provides security guarantees on a **hop-by-hop** basis (from Client to Resolver, Resolver to Resolver, or from Resolver to Authoritative Server), not end-to-end.
-A malicious DoH resolver can still monitor and modify DNS traffic.
+A malicious DoH server can still monitor and may also be able to modify DNS traffic.

 ## 1.2.
 Alternatives: DoT and DNSCrypt